jmgomez-IAA/temp_rtd_monitor/README.md

 ## Designs

+0 .-  Voltage dividir with Arduino ADCs.
+A Pull-Up resistor fixes the current through the PT1000, and a 10kOhm voltage divider allows the Arduino ADC to read the value of the resistor.

-1 .- The  discrete  design  requires  a  precision  amplifier  and  current  source.
+1 .- High precission discrete design.
+The  discrete  design  requires  a  precision  amplifier  and  current  source.

 2 .- The integrated system approach uses MAX31865  RTD-to-digital  converter.
 This  device  is  well  suited for high-precision applications by providing a 0.03125°C resolution across a -200°C to +850°C temperature range, with a 0.5°C level of accuracy.